Effective field theories for dark matter pairs in the early universe: center-of-mass recoil effects: Bound-state dissociation

 Moreover, we rewrite the matrix element of $\bm{p}^2/M^2$ on bound states as

 In this way, we recover from~\cite{Escobedo:2013tca} our result~\eqref{bsd_width_bath_rest_approx}, up to the velocity-independent term proportional to $(\Delta E^p_n)_{\textrm{cm}}/(2M)$.

 The reason for the discrepancy can be traced back to the fact that in~\cite{Escobedo:2013tca} only self-energy contributions involving electric-dipole vertices were considered.
 They correspond to our diagrams $a)$, $b)$ in figure~\ref{fig:pnEFT_DM_self}.
-However, as we have shown in this work, also diagram $g)$ of figure~\ref{fig:pnEFT_DM_self}, involving a magnetic-dipole vertex, contributes at the same order.
+However, as we have shown in this work, also diagrams $g)$ and $h)$ of figure~\ref{fig:pnEFT_DM_self}, involving a magnetic-dipole vertex, contribute at the same order.
 This is due to the recoiling of the dark fermion-antifermion pair against the absorbed dark photon from the bath, which happens also in the center-of-mass frame.
-Diagram $g)$ provides exactly the missing contribution proportional to $(\Delta E^p_n)_{\textrm{cm}}/(2M)$.
+Diagrams $g)$ and $h)$ provide exactly the missing contribution proportional to $(\Delta E^p_n)_{\textrm{cm}}/(2M)$.
 This, after being added to the result from ref.~\cite{Escobedo:2013tca}, eventually gives back eq.~\eqref{bsd_width_bath_rest_approx}.